ostafen/zipcache/README.md

 ratio (%):	 0.11
 ```

-Not only we save about 23% additional space, but code is also faster, since compression is invoked less times.
+Not only we save about 23% additional space, but code is ~200x faster, since compression is invoked less times.

 # Limitations